-In a world abundant with computers and blanketed by networks, computing plays a central role in how humans work, learn and live, and provides new modes of communication that transcend traditional geographical and cultural boundaries.
-As a result, computing technologies and human lives and societies constantly co-evolve, transforming each other in the process.
-Cyber-Human Systems (CHS) research explores potentially transformative and disruptive ideas, novel theories and technological innovations in computer and information science that accelerate both the creation and our understanding of the complex and increasingly coupled relationships between humans and computing with the broad goal of advancing human capabilities: perceptual and cognitive, physical and virtual, social and societal.
+In a world in which computers and networks are increasingly ubiquitous, computing, information, and computation play a central role in how humans work, learn, live, discover, and communicate.
+Technology is increasingly embedded throughout society, and is becoming commonplace in almost everything we do.
+The boundaries between humans and technology are shrinking to the point where socio-technical systems are becoming natural extensions to our human experience – second nature, helping us, caring for us, and enhancing us.
+As a result, computing technologies and human lives, organizations, and societies are co-evolving, transforming each other in the process.
+Cyber-Human Systems (CHS) research explores potentially transformative and disruptive ideas, novel theories, and technological innovations in computer and information science that accelerate both the creation and understanding of the complex and increasingly coupled relationships between humans and technology with the broad goal of advancing human capabilities: perceptual and cognitive, physical and virtual, social and societal.

-Advancement can take many forms.
-CHS research addresses diverse computing platforms, including traditional computers, handheld and mobile devices, robots and wearables, and potentially even person-embedded sensors and computers.
-It develops systems that interact with users through varied and possibly multiple modalities such as innovative computer displays, haptic, audio and brain-machine interfaces, and new interaction techniques that until implemented could only be imagined as science fiction.
-Proposed projects may work at scales ranging from an individual device with a single user, to networked information systems supporting collaborating groups, to socially intelligent computing, to large, evolving, heterogeneous socio-technical systems supported by pervasive networking, and to systems that merge physical and virtual for both places and people.
+Advancement can take many forms, and involve diverse computing platforms.
+These platforms can include "traditional" devices and systems, such as common computers and handheld and mobile devices.
+Increasingly, however, the frontier is moving towards cyber-human technologies in the "post-mobile and web" world, including robots, wearables, person-embedded sensors and computers, digital fabrication and programmable matter, virtual and augmented reality, computationally-enabled objects and environments, distributed and networked socio-technical systems, socially intelligent computing, and cloud computing.
+These technologies increasingly involve smart objects and systems with increased "agency," along with other less traditional interfaces, such as systems that interact with users through varied and possibly multiple modalities, including innovative computer or visual displays; haptic, audio, and brain-machine interfaces; and other transformative interaction techniques.
+Proposed projects may work at scales ranging from an individual device with a single user; to networked and cloud-based information systems supporting collaborating groups; to large, evolving, heterogeneous socio-technical systems supported by pervasive networking; and to systems that merge the physical and virtual for both places and people.

-CHS research applies knowledge of computing and communications together with theoretical and practical understanding of behavioral, social and design sciences to better develop diverse kinds of systems, such as:
+CHS research advances scientific understanding of computing and communications systems together with theoretical and practical understanding of behavioral, social, and design sciences to better design and develop diverse kinds of systems, such as those that:

-- systems that amplify individual human capabilities through a device or environment that empowers them to improve their performance, achieve their goals, improve well-being and enhance creative expression while assuring that the computer is no longer a distraction or an obstacle.
+- amplify individual human capabilities through a device or environment that empowers them to improve their performance, achieve their goals, improve well-being, and enhance creative expression while assuring that the computer is no longer a distraction or an obstacle;

-- systems that enrich the abilities, lives and self-sufficiency of people with disabilities, including people with temporary or situational disabilities.
+- enrich the abilities, lives, and self-sufficiency of people with disabilities, including people with temporary or situational disabilities;

-- systems that enhance virtual collaborations, to enable and improve scientific, engineering and education production and innovation.
+- enhance computing environments, including virtual and/or augmented reality, to enable and improve scientific, engineering, and education production and innovation;

-- systems that augment people and computers' ability to work together, to distribute and assimilate information and knowledge as required, to solve previously intractable problems, to do things collectively that neither could do separately.
+- augment individuals' and computers' abilities to work together, to distribute and assimilate information and knowledge as required, to solve previously intractable problems, and to do things collectively that neither could do separately;

-- systems that use computing to advance society's cohesiveness, innovativeness, security and sustainability.
+- use computing to advance society's cohesiveness, innovativeness, security, and sustainability.

-In addition, CHS research seeks to improve our fundamental understanding of human-computer symbiosis and computer-mediated human communication, collaboration and competition.
-It explores how computing leads to new ways of perceiving the self, groups, communities and society, and how humans, in various roles and domains, perceive computing artifacts as they design and use them.
-It extends the reach of computing to new communities and extends understanding of the newly-created communities made possible by computing.
-It considers individual and organizational impacts and the wider social implications of ubiquitous computing and communication: not only the value of advances but also critiques of it.
+In addition, CHS research seeks to improve our fundamental understanding of how, and the processes by which, interactive systems should be designed to achieve human-computer symbiosis and computer-mediated human communication, collaboration, and competition.
+It explores the designs of socio-technical systems that lead to new ways of perceiving the self, groups, organizations, communities, and society, along with the broader impacts of these designs on both individuals and society It extends the reach of computing to new communities and furthers understanding of the newly-created communities made possible by computing.

-Through partnerships and engagements across diverse and emerging disciplines, CHS research brings novel technology, new perspectives and new models of inquiry, practice and scholarship to computing research and education.
-While diverse in approach, cyber-human systems research is grounded in theory and rooted in empirical methods to produce broadly applicable and transferable results that advance the knowledge and practice of human-centered computing.
+Through partnerships and engagements across diverse and emerging disciplines, CHS research brings novel technology, new perspectives, and new models of inquiry, practice, and scholarship to research and education in computer and information science.
+While diverse in approach, CHS research is grounded in theory and rooted in empirical methods to produce broadly applicable and transferable results that advance the knowledge and practice around cyber-human systems.